Chemaclass/php-kata/README.md

 # PHP Kata Scaffolding

-This is a scaffolding for Katas in PHP.
+This is a basic scaffolding for Katas in PHP.

 ## Setup